 Η Ημέρα της Μητέρας

 Although not part of our Greek heritage, a little tradition that has become part of the fabric of our Greek School is the Mother's Day Student Competition.
 The Prep to 4s draw pictures for their mothers while the older students write poems or stories.
 Winners are selected from each year level and prizes include mugs, roses and chocolates.
 Winning entries also make it into our Mother's Day Edition of our newsletter which we print out just for that month and hand to all students.
 This competition is held in memory of the late Mrs Anastasia Roubos, joint founder, beloved teacher and mother of our principal.

 Η Αρχαία Ιστορία και Μυθολογία

 In Term 3 the ancient gods and goddesses come alive!
 Children learn about the history and mythology of Ancient Greece.
 Our Grade 3s and 4s come dressed as their favourite god and present their wonderful research projects.
 Our secondary students focus on great historical figures such as Alexander the Great, while our Year 5s and 6s discover the Iliad and Odyssey.

-At our End of Year Concert, we celebrate the real meaning of Christmas.
-Our concert is full of plays, songs and poems, all about Christmas.
+At our End of Year Concerts consist of plays, songs and poems, all about Christmas.
 Our Prep to 2s recreate the nativity scene and our older primary students dress up as crazy Kalikatzarakia.
 The real surprise is Santa Claus's arrival on stage.
 It's not who you think it is!